hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting/Setting OMCI vendor ID (ME 256)
 This setting must be changed with the `misc` CLI option and the `vendor set "<vendor>"` command.
-For example, if the vendor is like `GPON`:
+For example, if the desired vendor is `GPON`:
 ```
 #ONT/system/misc> vendor set "GPON"
 ```